aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/ptp.md

         # Enables PTP configuration in free-running mode.
         # When set to true, the boundary clock can start serving PTP downstream even before it locks to an upstream master.
-        # When set to false, the clock will wait to lock to an upstream master before serving downstream.
+        # When set to false, the clock will not start serving PTP downstream before it has successfully locked to an upstream master.
-        enabled: <bool>
+        enabled: <bool; required>

-        # When enabled, the hardware clock is used as the source for PTP time while in free-running mode.
+        # When enabled, the hardware clock is used as the source for PTP time during free-running mode.
         source_clock_hardware: <bool>
     ```